 Wyoming Hearing Clinic complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
 Wyoming Hearing Clinic does not exclude people or treat them differently because of race, color, national origin, age, disability or sex.

-Wyoming Hearing Clinic provides free aids and services to people with disabilities to communicate effectively with us, such as:
+Wyoming Hearing Clinic provides free assistance and services to people with disabilities to communicate effectively with us, such as:

 - Qualified sign language interpreters